actions-mn/deploy-pages/README.md

      contents: read
      pages: write
    ```
-1. Use PAT token that has permissions for pull request comment and git push
+1. Use PAT token that has permissions for pull request comments and git push

 ## Scenario

-Typically, you can utilize it by providing only one parameter, namely token
+Typically, you can utilize it by providing only one parameter `token`

 ```yml
 ...